We've all had to start somewhere

-Each hike is led by a member of the club acting as leader.
-Without leaders we have no club, so you will see a lot of emphasis on encouraging people to lead (and we support people to do so).
+Each hike has a member of the club acting as leader.
+Without leaders we have no hikes and no club, so you will see a lot of emphasis on encouraging people to lead (and we support people to do so).

-During the course of the year we visit other mountain ranges (e.g. Galtys, Blackstairs, Maumturks, Mournes, Reeks).
-These trips are usually weekend events.
-The club also organises trips on Bank Holidays and during the Summer.
+During the course of the year, we may also visit other mountain ranges, such as the Galtys, Blackstairs, Maumturks, Mournes, Reeks.
+These are usually during weekend-away trips on Bank Holidays and during the summer.

 Purchasing outdoor clothing and equipment can be bewildering to even the most experienced hiker.
 If you are just starting out, get advice from other members - it's one of their favourite topics of conversation and they will be only too willing to advise you.
 We understand that when you are starting out in hillwalking your gear may not be the best, but over time you'll be expected to upgrade (which you'll probably do anyway for your own comfort).

 More often than not, we leave the tracks and trails behind and trek over rough terrain.
 When you join the club, there is essential hiking equipment that you are expected to carry.
-Because Irish mountains often experience cold & wet weather, even small incidents (e.g. a twisted ankle) can quickly lead to hypothermia - so it is important to carry enough kit to keep yourself warm and dry whatever might happen.
+Because Irish mountains often experience cold and wet weather, even small incidents such as a twisted ankle can quickly lead to hypothermia – so it is important to carry enough kit to keep yourself warm and dry whatever might happen.

 1. Rucksack - Typically 25-35 litre in size.